JohnboyJovi/study-framework/README.md

 This Plugin allows the for the quick setting up and execution of factorial-design studies.

-Checkout the [Wiki](https://git-ce.rwth-aachen.de/vr-vis/VR-Group/unreal-development/plugins/unreal-study-framework/-/wikis/home) for all information on usage etc.
+Checkout the Wiki (link removed for anonymization) for all information on usage etc.

-If you want to use it or have questions, feel free to contact Jonathan Ehret (ehret@vr.rwth-aachen.de)
+If you want to use it or have questions, feel free to contact .... (removed for anonymization)